 What is the DPBRN?

-- DPBRN is a network of Registered Dietitians who are interested in practice based research.
+- DPBRN is a network of registered dietitian nutritionists who are interested in practice-based research.

 - DPBRN is managed by an Oversight Committee made up of dietetics practitioners and researchers from a variety of practice settings.
 The Oversight Committee is a joint HOD/BOD committee appointed annually.